chi2labs/cognitoR/README.md

 ## How it works ?

-When an user access to your Shiny application with CognitoR, the user is redirected to your configured url in Amazon Cognito, there if user is not logged will see the login page.
+When a user accesses to your Shiny application with CognitoR, the user is redirected to your configured url in Amazon Cognito, there if user is not logged in, a login page will appear.

-If user is already logged or authentication is succesful in the login page, the user is redirected again to your Shiny App with a code/token (depending of your configuration) in the url.
+If the user is already logged or successful authentication is accomplished , the user is redirected back to your Shiny App with a code/token (depending of your configuration) in the url.

-If application load receiving a code will get a token via oauth (code can be used only once).
-When application already have the token (via url or received using the code) will check authorization with Amazon Cognito via OAUTH request using the token, if authorization is valid will load your Shiny application, otherwise user will be redirected again to login page.
+If the app is loaded with a code will get a token via oauth (this code can be used only once).
+If the app already has the token (via url or received it using the code) it will check authorization with Amazon Cognito via an OAUTH request using the token.
+A valid authorization will allow the Shiny app lo load, the user will be redirected back to the login page.

 ## Steps

-### 1 - Going to Amazon Cognito
+### 1 - Go to Amazon Cognito

 Once you have logged with your Amazon AWS account, go to “Cognito” service and click on “Manage User Pools”.

 <img src="man/figures/cognito1.png" width=500 />

-### 2 - Creating a User Pool
+### 2 - Create a User Pool

 <img src="man/figures/cognito2.png" width=500 />